Poola Rangadu (1967 film)

-Poola Rangadu is a 1967 Indian Telugu-language crime drama film, produced by D. Madhusudhana Rao under Annapurna Pictures and directed by Adurthi Subba Rao and produced by D. Madhusudhana Rao.
+Poola Rangadu is a 1967 Indian Telugu-language crime drama film, produced by D. Madhusudhana Rao under Annapurna Pictures and directed by Adurthi Subba Rao.
 It stars Akkineni Nageswara Rao, Jamuna, Sobhan Babu, Vijaya Nirmala, with music composed by S. Rajeswara Rao.
-The film, loosely based on A. J. Cronin's novel Beyond This Place, was released on 24 November and became a box office success.
-It was remade in Tamil in 1970 as En Annan and in Hindi in 1972 as Jeet.
+The film is a remake of the 1955 Bengali film Sabar Uparey, which itself is based on A. J. Cronin's 1950 novel Beyond This Place.
+It was released on 24 November and became a box office success.

 Plot

 Ranga Rao is a carefree jovial person and is better known as Poola Rangadu.
 He makes a living pulling horse carts and is in love with Venkatalakshmi.
 When both he and his sister were children, their father Veerayya used to work as a manager at a mill, owned by Purushotham.
 Purushotham was murdered by his business partners Dharma Rao and Chalapathi.
 Veerayya is framed by them and is sentenced to life imprisonment leaving his children completely helpless.
 Despite hardships, Ranga has managed to raise his sister Padma with great care and loves her very much.
 Venkatalakshmi's no-good brother, Narasimhulu, has an eye for Padma, but she falls in love with Dr. Prasad.
 Ranga gets her married to the doctor.
 However, he happens to be the son of Purushotham.
 A vengeful Narasimhulu uses the fact that Padma is Purushotham's alleged murderer Veerayya's daughter to poison her mother-in-law against her who promptly throws the now pregnant Padma out of the house.
 Ranga becomes furious at this and beats up Narasimhulu.
 This ends up getting Ranga arrested and he is sent to prison for a year.
 In jail, Ranga bumps into his father who tells him about how he was framed.
 Once his one-year sentence is up, Ranga decides to prove his father's innocence at all cost.
 With this intention, he makes his way into Dharma Rao's house where he cleverly stirs up trouble between Dharma Rao and Chalapathi.
 Through various schemes, Ranga finally manages to prove his father's innocence.
 Padma is reunited with her husband and Ranga marries Venkatalakshmi.